What is Regional Anesthesia?

 Do I always have the option of regional anesthesia?

 Some surgeries cannot be performed successfully using regional anesthesia alone.
 Your health history or current state of health may not make it safe for us to offer you this type of anesthetic.
-Some reasons could be: bleeding disorders, previous back surgery, unique anatomy of your back, or if you are unable to remain in position while anesthesia is delivered.
+Reasons may include bleeding disorders, previous back surgery, unique anatomy of your back, or if you are unable to remain in position while anesthesia is delivered.